Concordia in Spain

 Offered by the Department of Classics, Modern Languages and Linguistics (CMLL), this prigram offers Concordia students the opportunity to participate in an educational and cultural immersion at the Universidade de Santiago de Compostela (USC) while earning 9 Concordia credits in Spanish language and culture courses.

-There is no better way to learn a foreign language than by immersing yourself in the country’s culture and surrounding yourself with the language on a daily basis.
-Hosted by the Concordia's partner university, the Universidade de Santiago de Compostela (USC), Concordia’s Summer in Spain program offers Spanish language classes for students of all levels of Spanish language proficiency.
-This program combines three hours of daily Spanish language instruction along with special activities and lectures.
-The courses are Concordia courses that will allow students to earn nine credits toward their Concordia degree.
-The program will be lead by Prof. Luis Ochoa.
+Through the University of Oviedo, which is located in the scenic region of Asturias between the Cantabrian Sea and the Picos de Europa, the Concordia in Spain program offers Spanish language classes for intermediate and advanced students.
+This program combines four hours of daily Spanish language instruction along with cultural activities.
+The courses are Concordia courses that will allow students to earn 9 credits toward their Concordia degree.
+The program will be led by Dr. Alba Fano-Trabanco.

 Dates & courses